-The last of these is important, because some struggle to accept that Profit belongs in the same room as Purpose.
-But it really does.
+And that last point is important because some struggle to accept that Profit belongs in the same room as Purpose.
+But it does.
 As the World Economic Forum pointed out last year, organisations making profit by SOLVING problems is how positive change happens.
 It’s when they profit from CAUSING problems that we have an issue.

 The challenge for organisations now is HOW to bridge the “purpose gap” (McKinsey).
 HOW to get from the words to the deeds.
 From the aspiration to the reality.
 From the vision to the experience.

-LEGO and BrewDog have it nailed.
-Yes, I’m a huge fan (hmm, LEGO and Craft Beer – what does that say about me!?).
+LEGO have it nailed.
+Yes, I’m a fan.
 Although, luckily for me, I’m rather proud of where I work too.

 One of the most satisfying things I get to do professionally, is collaborating with organisations to define their Purpose and then, make it real – for their Colleagues, Customers, and their Communities (both large and small).
 Ooh, look… three Cs!